NLF and PAVN battle tactics: Signaling and communications

 Communications relied heavily on field telephone and runner until the latter stages of the war when mostly conventional forces took the field.
-A simple signaling system via a series of gunshots was also used to communicate while moving in the jungle, with the pattern and sequence of the shots conveying meaning to other PAVN troops.
+A simple signaling system via a series of gunshots was also used to communicate while moving in the forests, with the pattern and sequence of the shots conveying meaning to other PAVN troops.
 When VC or PAVN did acquire modern equipment via capture or supply, they made numerous attempts at communications deception, imitating US radio transmissions and call signs to lure US/ARVN helicopters and troops into ambushes, or redirecting artillery fire from themselves on to US/ARVN positions via bogus requests for artillery adjustment and support.

 Fortified camps

 Camp construction

 Constant movement often brought the VC fighters to vast camp networks, spread out over a wide area.
 Some of these movements required new construction.
 Others reoccupied old campsites abandoned temporarily, or prepared ahead of time as part of the movement rotation.
-Even brief stops whether in the field, jungle or village required digging of combat trenches and foxholes.
+Even brief stops whether in the field, forest or village required digging of combat trenches and foxholes.
 Campsites had several characteristics: